International Student Program (Fee-based)

 The program follows the Japanese academic calendar of two semesters which constitute an academic year:

 Students may enter the program in either semester for one or two semesters.
-The arrival dates (subject to change depending on the year) are:
+The designated arrival dates (though subject to change depending on the year) are:

 The International Student Program consists of: